Fragile Preferences: A Deep Dive Into Order Effects in Large Language Models: Materials and Methods

-This pattern is evident in \autoref{fig:name_bias_main}, which shows the distribution of selection frequencies for each name across triplewise comparisons.
-Claude 3 Haiku’s distribution is flat, indicating that a few names are chosen disproportionately often while others are rarely selected---consistent with strong and persistent name preferences.
+This pattern is evident in Figure~\ref{fig:other_biases}A , which shows the distribution of selection frequencies for each name across triplewise comparisons.
+Claude 3 Haiku's distribution is flat, indicating that a few names were chosen disproportionately often while others were rarely selected---consistent with strong and persistent name preferences.
 GPT-4o-mini, by contrast, displays a near-perfect normal distribution, suggesting minimal name-based bias in the triplewise setting.
 Llama 3 8B lies between these extremes, with moderate variation across names.
-Although GPT-4o-mini shows no signs of name bias in triplewise comparisons, we detect a small but statistically significant name preference in the pairwise setting.
-See \ifpnas SI Appendix~H \else Appendix~\ref{app:name} \fi for full details.
+Although GPT-4o-mini showed no signs of name bias in triplewise comparisons, we detected a small but statistically significant name preference in the pairwise setting.
+See \ifpnas SI Appendix~I \else Appendix~\ref{app:name} \fi for full details.

 \subsubsec{Gender Bias} Prior work on gender bias in algorithmic hiring is mixed: some studies report little to no bias \cite{Armstrong_2024}, others find systematic preferences for male candidates \cite{kotek2023gender, wilson2024gender}, while more recent evaluations suggest a tilt toward female candidates \cite{gaebler2024auditing, wang2024jobfair} or context-dependent outcomes \cite{wen2025faireassessingracialgender}.
-Studies using pairwise evaluations have found a bias favoring female candidates \cite{rozado2025gender, gaebler2024auditing, wang2024jobfair}, a pattern we also replicate: for example, GPT-4o-mini selects female candidates 55.7\% of the time at \(T=1\) ($p = 3.22 \times 10^{-4}$, $h = 0.11$), with Claude 3 Haiku and Llama 3 8B showing similar trends.
+Studies using pairwise evaluations have found a bias favoring female candidates \cite{rozado2025gender, gaebler2024auditing, wang2024jobfair}, a pattern we also replicated: for example, GPT-4o-mini selected female candidates 54.8\% of the time at \(T=0\), with Claude 3 Haiku and Llama 3 8B showing similar trends.